Legal Research Disclaimer

 Explores crime and punishment throughout the world through the eyes of leading experts, local authors and scholars, and government officials.

 Covers today’s leading cases, major statutes, legal terms and concepts, notable persons involved with the law, and important documents.
-Includes topics such as the Americans with Disabilities Act, capital punishment, domestic violence, gay and lesbian rights, physician-assisted suicide and more.
+Includes previous topics such as the Americans with Disabilities Act, capital punishment, domestic violence, gay and lesbian rights, physician-assisted suicide and more, plus new topics including cryptocurrency, transgender rights, and the 2020 elections.